goldensansapple/prompt-for-user-input-mcp/README.md

 - `--host`: Host to run the server on (default: 127.0.0.1)
 - `--port`: Port to run the server on (default: 8000)
-- `--timeout`: Timeout in seconds for user responses (default: 3600)
+- `--timeout`: Timeout in seconds for user responses (default: 900)
+- `--vscode-port`: Port where the VSCode extension is running (default: 3001)

+### VSCode Extension Options

+The VSCode extension port can be configured through the extension settings:

+1. Open VSCode Settings (Ctrl+,)
+2. Search for "Prompt For User Input MCP"
+3. Modify the "Server Port" setting to your desired port number
+4. Restart VSCode for the changes to take effect

+**Important:** Make sure the `--vscode-port` argument matches the port configured in your VSCode extension settings.